golok727/NebulaApp/README.md

 ### Adding Images

-You can add images from any source `Nebula` provides a `Asset Browser` to store all the image assets in a single space so that you can access the assets in any notebook and reuse them without leaving the app.
+You can add images from any source `Nebula` provides an `Asset Browser` to store all the image assets in a single space so that you can access the assets in any notebook and reuse them without leaving the app.
 To open the `Asset Browser` use the `Box Icon` in the title bar or use the shortcut `Ctrl` + `Shift` + `A`